Length of time spent in unemployment

 What the data measures

-This data measures the length of time a person has been unemployed and how this compares across different ethnic groups.
+This data measures the length of time a person has been unemployed and how this compares between 2 broad ethnic groups, White and Other.

 In this data, the length of time a person is unemployed is calculated as whichever is the shorter of: